kholia/DDX/Manual-for-DDX.md

   https://www.kk5jy.net/three-wire-gp/ is a solid choice as well.

-- Android phone or laptop
+- Laptop / PC / Android phone

   The laptop can run the standard WSJT-X software.